PTSD and Anxiety: Narrowing Your Window of Time

 Fear is manifold, and I want to take you into one aspect of it through the following:

 Fear and anxiety may relate to unexpressed or disowned anger.
 Healthy expression of anger such as saying “yes” or “no” when the moment requires it, establishes or maintains an integrated sense of self.
 When these boundaries have not been respected, for example when you have been abused, or through your education, you learn to keep it locked inside, which can lead to issues around self-worth, identity and anxiety disorders.

 When you go through an event or a period in your life that has been very upsetting, it is imbued with a set of emotions and one of them will most likely be fear.

-When we feel afraid, our instinctive reaction is to seek some sense of order, in an attempt to control our anxiety.
+When we feel afraid, our instinctive reaction is to seek some sense of order in an attempt to control our anxiety.
 Part of that process is to imagine something in the future and try to organize it.
-Of course, to some extent, this is healthy when it relates to anxieties that might quickly start to spiral out of control.
-The more insistence there is to control circumstances or people, the more we discover that it is impossible, thereby creating more fear and anxiety in the process.
+Of course, to some extent this is healthy when it relates to anxieties that might quickly start to spiral out of control.
+The more insistence there is on controlling circumstances or people, the more we discover that it is impossible, thereby creating more fear and anxiety in the process.

 How to Deal with PTSD Anxiety